ConSol/sakuli/docs/first_steps.md

 To check if there are more certificicates to accept (not all of them you are asked for!), close the browser and the Sahi cmd window.
 Start the Sahi dashboard from `__INSTALL_DIR__/sahi/userdata/bin/start_dashboard.bat/.sh` and follow the instructions   in [Sahi HTTPS](sahi-https.md#mozilla-firefox).

 ## record Sahi steps
+*Goals: use the Sahi Controller to identify elements on the page, write Sahi methods*

 Now it's time to let Sahi check some content on the page.

 There are two ways to get Sahi instructions into `sakuli_page.js`:

-- copy& paste from the Sahi Controller
+- copy & paste from the Sahi Controller
-- record by the Sahi Controller
+- record by the Sahi Controller, copy & paste from the file

 ### copy/paste

 Start the test suite again; the Sakuli web page should appear and the test should hold for 1000 seconds (see `env.sleep(1000)`in the script!).
 The "sleep" statement is a nice trick when writing long tests; wherever you put a 1000s sleep in, the test will execute until this position and wait.
-Think of it like a breakpoint in programming interfaces.
+Think of it like a breakpoint when debugging a program.

 Open the Sahi Controller (hold the ALT key and doubleclick anywhere on the page) to open this window: